raimohanska/ourboard/README.md

 ### Basics

-Setting your nickname
+Setting your nickname or sign in

--   Click on the top right corner nickname field to change
+-   Click on the top right corner nickname field to change your nickname
+-   Optionally, log in with your Google user account.
+This allows you to create private boards and to track your favorite boards across devices

 Adding items